LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 function “vkGetDeviceQueue” and “vkDestroyDevice” but not “vkAllocateMemory”.
 The resulting function pointer (fpGetDeviceQueue) would be the ICD’s entry point if the loader and any enabled layers do not need to see that call.
-Even if an enabled layer intercepts the call (eg vkDestroyDevice) the loader trampoline code is skipped for function pointers obtained via vkGetDeviceProcAddr.
+Even if an enabled layer intercepts the call (e.g. vkDestroyDevice) the loader trampoline code is skipped for function pointers obtained via vkGetDeviceProcAddr.
 This also means that function pointers obtained via vkGetDeviceProcAddr will only work with the specific VkDevice it was created